GuideDecember 11, 202514 min read

 • A rough diamond forms over days to weeks

-HPHT diamonds often display a yellowish or brownish tint due to nitrogen exposure during growth, though post-growth treatment can improve color.
+HPHT diamonds may display a yellowish or brownish tint due to nitrogen exposure during growth, though post-growth treatment can improve color.
+They're effective for producing fancy colored diamonds.

 CVD (Chemical Vapor Deposition)